i3dsymposium/i3dsymposium.github.io/2026/venue.md

 We recommend staying in or near the Presidio area for the most convenient access to the venue.
 The Lucasfilm campus entrance is walkable from many nearby locations within the Presidio.

+Below are a few curated options for attendees; however, many additional accommodations are available throughout the city.

 ### Unique and Experiential Stays

 - **Lodge at the Presidio**